-A special area of emphasis for our bond counsel, special tax counsel, borrower’s counsel and underwriter's counsel work has been financings for non-hospital 501(c)(3) entities such as museums, student housing, and private schools and colleges.
+- Non-Profit: A special area of emphasis for our bond counsel, special tax counsel, borrower’s counsel and underwriter's counsel work has been financings for 501(c)(3) entities such as museums, student housing, and private schools and colleges.
 We also provide representation in tax-exempt equipment leases, loans and other financings that require tax opinions.

-A significant portion of Balch’s practice is devoted to the federal tax aspects of public finance, including pre-issuance tax planning and post-issuance tax compliance and consultation, including rebate opinions, IRS Form 990 Schedule K matters and IRS audit work.
+- Tax Compliance: A significant portion of Balch’s practice is devoted to the federal tax aspects of public finance, including pre-issuance tax planning and post-issuance tax compliance and consultation, including rebate opinions, IRS Form 990 Schedule K matters and IRS audit work.